-After consideration of toll rate recommendations from the Agency's traffic consultant and the potential effects of traffic diversion, toll rates were approved by the Agency's board of directors for implementation effective July 1, 2018.
-The new toll rates are projected to result in a 2.8% increase in transactional toll revenue and reflect an increase of \$0.40 for peak hour toll rates at the mainline plaza.
+After consideration of toll rate recommendations from the Agency's traffic consultant and the potential effects of traffic diversion, new toll rates were approved by the Agency's board of directors for implementation effective July 1, 2019.
+New toll rates reflect a 2% inflationary increase at all toll points that will result in a \$0.17 increase for peak hour toll rates at the mainline plaza and a projected 1.7% increase in transactional toll revenue for FY20.